-The following was published in our annual newsletter to guidance counselors, which mailed in September 2012.
+The following was published in our annual newsletter to guidance counselors, which mailed in September 2015.

 Monica C. Inzer

-Dean of Admission and Financial Aid
+Vice President and Dean of Admission and Financial Aid